unilight/seq2seq-vc/egs/arctic/vc2/README.md

 ### Training the non-AR model

 Currently, following the original paper, no pre-training is used.

-The file name of the config files usually has three parts, referring to the features of the source, target and duration preeictor input.
-For example, `conf/conformer_fastspeech.v1_melmelppg_r4teacher.yaml` means the input and output features are mel, and PPG is the input to the duration predictor.

 First, extract the features, calculate the statistics and normalize all the features.

 ```
 ./run.sh --stage 0 --stop_stage 2 \